Internal Medicine

 Katie Thompson, Pharm.D., BCPS

-Practice Area: Pharmacy Practice Management
+Practice Area: Director of Pharmacy

 Shane Salimnejad, Pharm.D., BCPS